amalkoodoruth/math_score_lin_reg/README.md

 ## Running the program
 To be able to run the program, please download MATLAB or Octave.
 All the files should be in the current directory.
-Then open the livescript LinearRegression.mlx
+Then open the livescript LinearRegression.mlx.
 The user just has to run it section by section after importing the CSV file, StudentsPerformance.csv, as a table.

+## Details
-The features I used are
+The features I used are:
   * Gender
   * Ethnic Group
   * Parents' highest level of education